Easy Conditioning far beyond Gaussian: Numerical experiments

 We compare our approach to a method using a Gaussian copula, referred to as GC.
 This method operates similarly to ours in learning the marginal distributions but assumes a Gaussian copula instead of a Gaussian mixture copula.
 The conditioning is performed in a latent Gaussian space.

-Given the complexity of fitting a Gaussian Mixture Copula Model (GMCM) in the uniform space, an alternative approach for conditional sampling involves fitting a Gaussian Mixture Model (GMM) in a transformed space using the EM algorithm, which boasts theoretical convergence guarantees.
+Given the complexity of fitting a GMCM in the uniform space, an alternative approach for conditional sampling involves fitting a GMM in a transformed space using the EM algorithm, which boasts theoretical convergence guarantees.
 Specifically, we can transform each marginal distribution to an approximate standard normal distribution.
 Following this, we can perform conditioning within this space and subsequently transform the samples back to the original space.
 We will refer to this method as Transformed Gaussian Mixture Model (TGMM).

-Finally, we benchmark our approach against a Conditional Kernel Density Estimation (CKDE) method, where the joint density is estimated using KDE, and samples are drawn from the conditional density by filtering based on localization conditions, see details in the appendix.
+Finally, we benchmark our approach against a distributional random forest (DRF) method developped by Cevid and al. \cite{cevid2022distributional} for distributional regression tasks.

-\subsection{Synthetic examples}
+\subsubsection{Synthetic examples}

-\subsubsection{Simulation scenarios}
+\textbf{Simulation scenarios:}